- Academic Support

 - Give Yourself a Timeout: It is important to know when to stop the clock and take a timeout.
 Take a walk or grab a snack to stop your frenetic pace temporarily.
 There is great value in refreshing and renewing yourself throughout the day.

 - Set Up Your Launchpad: Prepare for your morning routine tomorrow, today!
 Prepare a checklist the night before and set up a “launch pad” near the door for items like your keys, phone, ID, iPad, and other day-to-day essentials.
 Use huge reminder notes and put them on the door where you exit.

 - Live in Slow Motion: When you slow down your body, you also impact your mind’s speed.
 Intentionally practice slow movements.
 Practice walking meditation.
 Take slow deliberate steps on a garden path.
 Walk around the block in slow motion.
 Yoga and Tai Chi are slow-moving anxiety-reducers.

 - Do a Brain Dump: Cleanse your mind of all the unnecessary garbage that it stores such as negative narratives from self and/or others.
 Destructive negative thinking may lead to unhealthy levels of anxiety.
 In order to release your worries before bedtime, say your fears out loud or write them down in your journal.
 Negative, unrealistic thoughts take up too much space.
 Dump them and make room for happiness, joy, and beauty.

-By Tara McFalls, M.Ed., Director of Learning, Perkiomen School
+By Tara McFalls, M.Ed., former Director of Learning, Perkiomen School

 Tara McFalls earned a bachelor’s degree in Psychology and Philosophy and then began working in the field of neuroscience research.
 Although she loved the research and potential implications of rigorous scientific examination, she yearned for a classroom setting.
 She earned a master’s degree in Education and worked in higher education at Cabrini University for 14 years before coming to Perkiomen School.